Community

 In 2017, 30% of Arkansas residents reported volunteering in the past year, up 6 percentage points from 2004, and at the same level as the nation as a whole.
 The national rate increased 5 points from 2015 to 2017.
 Arkansas' rate increased by 9 points in the same time period.
 It is worth noting that changes to the survey structure may have contributed to the increase from 2015 to 2017 as every state except South Dakota saw an increase in their volunteer rates over this time period.

-The state volunteering rate in 2017 was similar for whites (30%) and blacks (29%).
+The state volunteering rate in 2017 was similar for Whites (30%) and Blacks (29%).
 There were differences by gender with a greater share of women volunteering (33%) than men (27%).
 Within the state, the Fayetteville and Little Rock metro areas both had rates higher than the state as a whole (37% and 43%).

 Notes about the data